Tax Credit Up to $2000!

 A wood stove needs a stovepipe, also called a chimney connector or black pipe, to connect the stove to the outside of the building:

 A stovepipe is used to connect the stove to a masonry chimney or prefabricated metal chimney.
 Insulated chimney is the only pipe that can pass through combustibles and can be used outside.
 The stovepipe is sometimes referred to as a connector.
-Single wall, 24-gauge or thicker, corrosion-resistant steel stovepipe is recommended.
+Single-wall, 24-gauge or thicker, corrosion-resistant steel stovepipe is recommended.
 If the stovepipe diameter is over 10 inches, a heavier gauge metal must be used.

 How high does a wood stove pipe need to be above the roof?